Steve Baddeley

-Stephen John Baddeley (born 1961) is a retired male badminton player from England who competed from the early 1980s to the early 1990s.
+Stephen John Baddeley (born 1961) is an English retired badminton player who competed from the early 1980s to the early 1990s.

 Badminton career

 Baddeley won the English men's singles title in 1982, 1985, and 1987.
 He is the only Englishman to win men's singles at the quadrennial British Commonwealth Games and one of only two to win the gold medal in men's singles at the biennial European Badminton Championships (1990).

 He represented England and won a gold medal in the team event, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
 In addition he participated in the singles.

 Four years later he represented England and won double gold in singles and team event, at the 1986 Commonwealth Games in Edinburgh, Scotland.